Near-future discovery of the diffuse flux of ultra-high-energy cosmic neutrinos: Introduction

 Ultra-high-energy (UHE) neutrinos, with energies in the EeV scale (1~EeV $\equiv 10^{18}$~eV), were first predicted in the late 1960s~\cite{Berezinsky:1969erk}, as a natural consequence~\cite{Greisen:1966jv, Zatsepin:1966jv} of the interaction of UHE cosmic rays (UHECRs), with comparable energies, and cosmological photon fields, like the cosmic microwave background.
 They are the most energetic neutrinos expected to be produced from standard particle processes, at least 10--100 times more energetic than the TeV--PeV neutrinos discovered by the IceCube neutrino telescope~\cite{IceCube:2013cdw, IceCube:2013low, IceCube:2014stg, IceCube:2015qii, IceCube:2016umi, IceCube:2020wum, IceCube:2021uhz} (there may be higher-energy neutrinos made in exotic processes~\cite{Berezinsky:2011cp, Ryabov:2016fac, Anchordoqui:2018qom, Creque-Sarbinowski:2022mex}, but we do not consider them).
 UHE neutrinos provide unique insight into long-standing open problems in astrophysics---what are the most energetic astrophysical sources in the Universe---and particle physics---how do neutrinos, in particular, and fundamental physics, in general, behave at the highest energies~\cite{Ahlers:2018fkn, Ahlers:2018mkf, Ackermann:2019cxh, Ackermann:2019ows, AlvesBatista:2019tlv, Arguelles:2019rbn, AlvesBatista:2021gzc, Abraham:2022jse, Ackermann:2022rqc, Adhikari:2022sve}.
 Yet, despite efforts, they remain undiscovered; however, maybe not for much longer.

 Over the last fifty years, UHE neutrinos have received considerable attention from experiment and theory.
 Progress, while steady, has been challenging: past and present experiments have placed upper limits on their flux~\cite{IceCube:2018fhm, ANITA:2019wyx, ARIANNA:2019scz, PierreAuger:2019ens, ARA:2019wcf}, but even the tightest present-day limits~\cite{IceCube:2018fhm, PierreAuger:2019ens} leave vast swathes of the space of UHE neutrino flux models unconstrained; see \figu{benchmark_spectra}.
 On the experimental front, the main challenge is that the flux of UHE neutrinos is possibly tiny~\cite{Aloisio:2009sj, Ahlers:2012rz}.
 This motivates the need to build larger neutrino telescopes and explore more suitable detection strategies~\cite{Ackermann:2022rqc}.
-On the theory front, the main challenge is that predictions of the UHE neutrino flux are uncertain because they depend on properties of UHECRs and their sources, which are known only uncertainly; see, \eg, \Refes~\cite{Kotera:2010yn, Heinze:2015hhp, Romero-Wolf:2017xqe, AlvesBatista:2018zui, Heinze:2019jou}.
+On the theory front, the main challenge is that predictions of the UHE neutrino flux are uncertain because they depend on properties of UHECRs and their sources, which are known only uncertainly, such as the evolution with redshift of the source number density, the UHECR mass composition, the UHECR acceleration mechanism, including the maximum cosmic-ray energies achievable, and the neutrino production mechanism, among others; for details, see, \eg, \Refes~\cite{Kotera:2010yn, Heinze:2015hhp, Romero-Wolf:2017xqe, AlvesBatista:2018zui, Heinze:2019jou}.
 This motivates the need to consider a host of competing, representative flux predictions~\cite{Fang:2013vla, Padovani:2015mba, Fang:2017zjf, Heinze:2019jou, Muzio:2019leu, Rodrigues:2020pli, Anker:2020lre, Muzio:2021zud}.
 We tackle both challenges.

 Upcoming UHE neutrino telescopes, presently in different stages of planning, design, and prototyping, and built around different detection strategies, will have a real chance of discovering UHE neutrinos in the next 10--20 years, {\it even if their flux is low}~\cite{AlvesBatista:2021gzc, Ackermann:2022rqc, Adhikari:2022sve}.
 We carve out this opportunity by providing the most detailed forecasts, to our knowledge, of the prospects of discovering a diffuse flux of UHE neutrinos.
 Our results, even under conservative analysis choices, are encouraging.